Leiomyosarcoma

 T4 – The tumour has grown into surrounding tissues such as the bones of the face or skull, the eye, the larger blood vessels in the neck, or the brain.

-Tumour stage for tumours starting on the outside of the chest, back, or stomach and the arms or legs (trunk and extremities)
+Tumours on the chest, back, or stomach and the arms or legs (trunk and extremities)

 T1 – The tumour is no greater than 5 centimetres in size.